MAYANK-TRIPATH/Customer-behavior-Analysis-DA/README.md

-# Customer Trends & Revenue Analysis
+# Customer Shopping Behavior Analysis

 ## DashBoard
 <img width="854" height="499" alt="Dashboard" src="https://github.com/user-attachments/assets/fcd711d8-6af7-4621-9668-b2e5ef2b166a" />

 ## Overview

-This project focuses on analyzing customer purchasing behavior and revenue trends using retail transaction data.
+This project focuses on analyzing customer shopping behavior using retail transaction data to understand what drives purchasing decisions and revenue.

-The goal was to move beyond basic analysis and understand:

-* What drives customer spending
-* Which segments contribute most to revenue
-* How purchasing patterns vary across customers

-The project follows a practical approach similar to real-world analytics work — from data cleaning to insight generation and visualization.
+The aim was not just to explore data, but to answer a practical business question:

+**How can a retail company use customer data to improve sales, engagement, and long-term loyalty?**

 ---

-## Business Objective
+## Business Problem

-The analysis was aimed at answering key business questions:

-* What are the main drivers of revenue?
+A retail company observed changing patterns in how customers shop across:

+* Product categories
+* Demographics
+* Discounts and promotions
+* Online vs offline behavior

+The company wanted to understand:

+* What factors influence customer purchases
-* Which customer segments contribute the most?
+* Which customers contribute the most to revenue
-* How do customers behave across different product categories?
-* Are there identifiable patterns in purchasing behavior?
-* How can the business improve revenue and customer retention?
+* How to improve repeat purchases and engagement

 ---

-## Data Used
+## Data Summary

-The dataset represents retail customer transactions and includes:
+* ~3,900 transactions

-* Customer-level information
+* 18 features

+Key data includes:

+* Customer details (age, gender, location, subscription status)
-* Transaction details (amount, category, frequency)
+* Purchase behavior (category, amount, season, frequency)
-* Product/category-level data
+* Engagement factors (discounts, reviews, shipping type)

 ---